William3Johnson/handbook.status.im/src/finance/expense-reimbursements.md

    * [Traveling for Status](src/remote-at-status/traveling-for-status.md)
    * [Essential reading](src/fundamentals/essential-reading.md)

 It's essential that you carefully read the following instructions to get reimbursed and so we can file expenses correctly.
-The standard expense reimbursement process uses:
-   * [Expensify](https://www.expensify.com/) to report and store the expense receipts, <br>
+In order to get your expenses reimbursed correctly and in time you will need [Expensify](https://www.expensify.com/) to report and store the expense receipts, and add these expenses to your monthly invoice sent to `billing@statusm.im`.
-AND
-   * Adding expenses to your monthly invoice sent to `billing@statusm.im` to send the reimbursement.

 In addition to these notes, you can also view our video walkthrough [here](https://youtu.be/04YB_Xz48E8).